 Formerly D. swazilandensis (scientific name); Serangoon grass; Queensland Blue Couch AgriCOTE (by Barenbrug Australia).

 In Queensland, QLD Blue is a very dominant turfgrass.
-You will find QLD Blue couch dominante most turf species, including green couch.
+You will find QLD Blue couch will dominante most turf species, including green couch.
 Blue couch can be difficult to remove, without selective herbicide which is often not available to the general public (available to industry and qualified persons).

-Pests, diseases and weeds
+Pests, disease and weeds

-Check to see which Pests, Disease and or Weeds this turf variety may be susceptible to and how to successfully control them in your home lawn or sports turf.
+Check to see which Pests, Diseases and or Weeds this turf variety may be susceptible to and how to successfully control them in your home lawn or sports turf.

 National seed supplier with offices located in Dandenong South VIC, Adelaide SA and Richlands QLD